aavikkorotta/IndHemp_proj/README.md

 Mean Clay from samples:	24.95%

 Sampled SOC: After outliers’ accommodation the SOC values for all samples, estimated on ESM basis, ranged from a minimum of 44.82 to a maximum of 301.84 tons C/ha.
 The mean SOC was 133.35 ± 69.42 (SD), based on a total of 84 samples.
+Note that even though this is the mean for the top 50 cm, it's still extremely high for cropland, but within the values reported in the scientific literature for grasslands.